imranalmunyeem/Selenium-Python-Selenium-4-/Guide.md

                  --- The getAttribute() Method
                         --- The getAttribute() method fetches the text contained by an attribute in an HTML document.
 It returns the value of the HTML element's attribute as a string.

+### ⚫ Difference b/w implicit, explicit, and fluent wait?
+                 --- Implicit wait:
+                        --- An implicit wait tells WebDriver to poll the DOM for a certain amount of time when trying to find any element (or elements) not immediately available.
+                        --- The default setting is 0.
+Once set, the implicit wait is set for the life of the WebDriver object.

+                 --- Explicit wait:
+                        --- An explicit wait is a code you define to wait for a certain condition to occur before proceeding further in the code.
+                        --- The extreme case of this is time.sleep(), which sets the condition to an exact time period to wait.

+                 --- Fluent wait:
+                        --- Fluent Wait in Selenium marks the maximum amount of time for Selenium WebDriver to wait for a certain condition (web element) becomes visible.
+                        --- It also defines how frequently WebDriver will check if the condition appears before throwing the “ElementNotVisibleException”.
+                        --- Fluent Wait looks for a web element repeatedly at regular intervals until timeout happens or until the object is found.
+                        --- Fluent Wait commands are most useful when interacting with web elements that can take longer durations to load.
+This is something that often occurs in Ajax applications.
+                        --- While using Fluent Wait, it is possible to set a default polling period as needed.
+The user can configure the wait to ignore any exceptions during the polling period.
+                        --- Fluent waits are also sometimes called smart waits because they don’t wait out the entire duration defined in the code.
+Instead, the test continues to execute as soon as the element is detected – as soon as the condition specified in .until(YourCondition) method becomes true.